What Is a NACE Code? European Industry Classification (NACE)

 Class86.23Dental practice activities

-Revision principle: In practice, updates often change boundaries and descriptions more than the overall hierarchical logic.
-When comparing datasets over time, record which NACE revision was used.
+Revision principle: updates often change definitions, boundaries, and heading detail more than the overall hierarchical logic.
+When comparing datasets over time, always store the NACE revision used.

 • European and national statistical reporting